Kampsync/GCK/README.md

 - Fetch listing data from Xano using listing ID
 - Generate valid `.ics` calendar files on the fly
 - Save the generated token back into the Xano listings table
+- Persisted iCal link: once generated, the link is saved in Xano and reused on future requests

 ---